Dan Harkless' Software

 |

 Mirrors a directory tree onto another machine.
-Unlike rdist, it
+Unlike rdist ,

 one at the last second so that the tree isn't in an inconsistent state